goepp/aspline/README.md

 ### Recommended installation
 You have to download the package `bandsolve` (on which `aspline` depends) from Github since it is not available on the CRAN.
-The first installation method is simpler and recommended.

 1. Execute in `R`: